Curriculum

 Term four is entirely dedicated to your final project: the work that you will create as a manifestation of your individual unique artistic vision.
 This is the capstone project of the course and consists of a substantial artistic research process leading to a public performance.
 You will start preparing for this at the beginning of the second year and you will be given all-rounded support and mentorship to facilitate this process.

 Your final project will be presented as part of the CPPM Manifestal.
-This bespoke performance festival is created with the sole purpose of providing a platform for CPPM students to present their original works to a wide, international audience.
-Students have total creative control over their projects, collaborators, and venues, and draw attention from a number of international festivals and companies.
+This bespoke performance festival is created to provide a platform for CPPM students to present their original works to a broad, international audience.
+Students have total creative control over their projects, collaborators, and venues and draw attention from several international festivals and companies.
 Read more about CPPM Manifestal here.

 Learning Aims